NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/dependency-injection.md

 Generally, you shouldn't use these properties directly, preferring instead to request the types your classes you require via your class's constructor, and letting the framework inject these dependencies.
 This yields classes that are easier to test (see [Testing](../testing/index.md)) and are more loosely coupled.

+> [!NOTE]
-Note: Prefer requesting dependencies as constructor parameters to accessing the `RequestServices` collection.
+> Prefer requesting dependencies as constructor parameters to accessing the `RequestServices` collection.

   ## Designing Your Services For Dependency Injection